 Rakhigarhi is also known as Rakhi Shahpur in Rakhi Khas which is a village in district Hisar.
 Its historical importance was discovered through excavations conducted first in 1963 and again in 1997 by the Archaeological Survey of India.

-The village is currently located on the bed of what once was Saraswati River which is believed to have dried up around 2,000 B.C.
-It was a flourishing 2.2 km square city and a part of the Harappan and Indus Valley Civilizations.
+The village is currently located on the bed of what once was Saraswati river which is believed to have dried up around 2,000 B.C.
+It was a flourishing city and a part of the Harappan and Indus Valley Civilizations.

 The Rakhigarhi historical site is spread over an area of 224 hectares.
 It is the largest site - even bigger than Mohenjodaro and the most significant archaeological site in the country.
 The excavations reveal how advanced the Indus Valley Civilization was in those times.

 The excavators found brick-lined sewage drains, terracotta statues, bronze artefacts, weights, fish hooks made of copper, seals and needles.
 Other important discoveries included a bronze vessel embellished with gold and silver, a gold foundry containing around 3,000 semi-precious stones, a burial site with 11 skeletons, terracotta bangles, conch shells, gold jewellery and many more items, some of them more than 5000 years old.